Mewatools/mewa/getting-started.md

 }
 \endcode

-**Drawing a rounded shape**
+**Now, lets modify the app and draw a rounded shape**

-Mewa being a OpenGl based framework uses triangles to draw all geometries, from rectangles to rounded shapes.
+Mewa being a GPU based framework uses triangles to draw all geometries.
+We can use 2 filled triangles to draw a filled rectangle.
+But what if we want to draw a rounded corner rectangle?
+How do we draw the rounded corners?

+To draw curves Mewa uses, what we call, Mewa triangles.
-Because these triangles have the special ability to draw anti-aliased filled curves inside them let's called them Mewa triangles.
+These triangles draw anti-aliased filled curves inside them.

 To draw a Mewa triangle we call MxVectorDraw::triangle().
 The code below replaces the last MxVectorDraw::fillRect() call with a MxVectorDraw::triangle() call.